-The Association of Bay Area Governments (ABAG) estimates between 2015 and 2030, the top three employment sectors in the Bay Area with the greatest predicted growth will be: 1) Professional and Managerial Services; 2) Health and Educational Services; and, 3) Arts, Recreation and Other Services.
+The Association of Bay Area Governments (ABAG) estimates the top three employment growth sectors in the Bay Area, between 2015 and 2030, will be: 1) Professional and Managerial Services; 2) Health and Educational Services; and, 3) Arts, Recreation and Other Services.
 According to ABAG, by 2030, Alameda County, Contra Costa County, and the wider Bay Area region are all expected to show a job growth rate of nine percent.
 (Note: These are pre-pandemic calculations; the long-term economic impact of the crisis is still unknown.).